 - Pulling effects out of a list

-Don’t sweat if you don’t know all of these, since different programming languages will have slightly different names for them.
-The goal of this list is to help you be aware of them when encountering them in your favorite language of choice.
+Don’t sweat if you don’t know all of these at this moment, since different programming languages will have slightly different names for them.
+The goal of this list is to help you be aware of such terms when encountering them in your favorite language of choice.

-This post revolved around the fundamentals of functional programming (composition and immutable state) and why you should use (or consider) them in your coding style.
+This post revolved around the fundamentals of functional programming (composition and immutable state) and why you should use or consider using them in your coding style.

 Writting purely functional code can be quite straight-forward and fun at the same time.
-The concepts are quite simple, but effective nonetheless!
-There is much more about functional programming than what was covered here, but don’t stress too much about it if this is any kind of a concern for you.
-Just try it out and see if it works for you.
-(Most likely you have been doing functional programming without even knowing it).
+The concepts are quite simple, but effective nonetheless.
+There is much more about functional programming than what was covered here, but don’t stress too much about it if this is any kind of a concern to you.
+Knowing the basics will take quite far into functional programming if you wish to devel into it.

-If you want to continue to dive deeper in functional programming and know more, I suggest starting by watching some videos from Scott Wlaschin about functional programming that I found very useful when researching about this topic and go from there to deeper aspects of functional programming.
+If you want to continue to dive deeper in functional programming and know more, I suggest starting by watching some videos from Scott Wlaschin about functional programming.
+I’ve found them very useful when researching about this topic of functional programming.